johannschopplich/unrested/README.md

 ### Override Default Options

-You can add/overwrite `ofetch` options on a method-level:
+Any fetch options on a method-level will override the default options:

 ```ts
 const response = await api.users.get({